lovetaneja/elasticsearch/README.md

     }

-# STEP 5: Created Deployment Shell Script, Externalized Properties files and Deployment on Amazon EC2 Private Instance.
+# STEP 5: Created Deployment Shell Script, Externalized Properties files and Deployed on Amazon EC2 Private Instance.

   1. Wrote a shell script which will run executable jar file to start the spring boot application.